Date of Degree

 Copyright 2006 John Ray Lee

 Lee, John Ray.
-"Conversations with an intelligent agent: modeling and integrating patterns in communications among humans and agents." dissertation, University of Iowa, 2006.
+"Conversations with an intelligent agent: modeling and integrating patterns in communications among humans and agents."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.